Squarespace Pricing: How Much Does It Cost – And Is It Worth It?

 Save 10% with our code: “EM10”

-However, depending on the size of your business, you should watch out for a very important detail: this plan comes with a 3% transaction fee on every online sale you make.
+Important to note, however, is that on the Squarespace Business plan you pay a 3% transaction fee, on top of regular credit card processing fees.
+This added fee is waived on the Commerce Basic and Advanced plans.
 If your sales are or will be occasional, that won’t pose a problem, but if you deal (or plan on dealing) with a high volume of sales, this isn’t the option for you.
-Instead, one of Squarespace’s Commerce tiers will suit you better.

-Squarespace Basic Commerce – $27 per month or $36 per month
+Squarespace Commerce Basic – $28 per month or $40 per month

 Save 10% with our code: “EM10”